calebfelix/picoCTF/General-Skills/fixme1.py/README.md

 ## Solution
 - remove the indentation of the print line.
-- just run the code with both the files in the same directory `python3 fixme1.py`
+- just run the code with `python3 fixme1.py`
 ## Flag

 `flag.txt`